essalihanasse/datachall/README.md

 ## Class Imbalance

 The MIT-BIH dataset has significant class imbalance, with the Normal (N) class being much more frequent than others.
-The project addresses this through:
+The challenge addresses this through:

 1. Patient-based stratified splitting to maintain class distribution
 2. Using `class_weight='balanced'` in the SVM classifier
 3. Evaluating with balanced metrics (F1 macro, balanced accuracy)

-## Exploratory Data Analysis

-Before building models, it's beneficial to perform exploratory data analysis:

-1. **Visualize Label Distribution**: Understand the class imbalance
-2. **Display Sample Heartbeats**: Observe morphological differences between classes
-3. **Perform PCA**: Visualize potential class separation in lower dimensions
-4. **Calculate Basic Statistics**: Analyze statistical properties of each class

 ## Advanced Features